ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 If you're looking for some tools to generate ASCII art, [ASCII Art Archive](https://www.asciiart.eu/) has a bunch of tools to generate ASCII art, including [image to ASCII](https://www.asciiart.eu/image-to-ascii) and [text to ASCII](https://www.asciiart.eu/text-to-ascii-art).

+## Performance impact

+I tried getting a sense of the performance impact by running the most intense animation, the horse animation from the example section above, and looking at my Activity Monitor.

+When the console was open and the animation was running, the "Google Chrome Helper (GPU)" went up to around 80% on my 2018 Macbook Pro.
+With any other devtools tab open instead or with the dev tools closed, I could not see any measurable impact on any process.

+With that being said, always do your own testing with whatever you end up with, including on a wider range of devices, to make sure it's not a detriment to any user's experience.

 ## Browser support

 <ContentAside>